cozy/cozy-stack/docs/sharing.md

 know the sharing-id to use it.
 If no image has been chosen, a fallback will be used, depending of the `fallback` parameter in the query-string:

-- `initials`: a generated image with the initials of the owner's public name
+- `initials`: a generated image with the initials of the owner's public name.
+This is the default behavior.
 - `404`: just a 404 - Not found error.

 **Note**: 0 for the index means the sharer.